build-trust/ockam/documentation/use-cases/end-to-end-encryption-with-rust/README.md

 (excluding comments).

-Ockam combines proven cryptographic building blocks into a set of reusable protocols for distributed applications to communicate security and privately.
-The above example only scratched the surface of what is possible with the tools that our included in the `ockam` Rust crate.
+Ockam combines proven cryptographic building blocks into a set of reusable protocols for distributed applications to communicate securely and privately.
+The above example only scratched the surface of what is possible with the tools that are included in the `ockam` Rust crate.

 To learn more, please see our [step-by-step guide](../../guides/rust#step-by-step).